1 Introduction

 This expedition seems to have been a different one from the one to Troy, and shows that the influence of Achilles, who lived in Phthia in Thessaly, extended into Boeotia.

-In other words, the town was called Graea (old woman) because Tanagra, who lived a very long life, was called Graea for a time.
-[273]
+In other words, the name of the eponym Tanagra, who lived a very long life, was called Graea (old woman), and so the town was called Graea for a time.
+[191]

-However, Homer, who liked to use old names, is unlikely to have adopted a temporary name.
+However, it is unlikely that Homer, who liked to use old names, would have adopted a temporary name.

-If Tanagra was called by an old name, Homer would have called it Gephyra, an earlier name than Tanagra.
-[274]
+If Tanagra was called by its ancient name, Homer would have called it Gephyra, an earlier name than Tanagra.
+[192]

-In 456 BC, the Tanagraeans participated in the battle between the Boeotians and the Athenians, but were defeated.
-The town's walls were destroyed, and Tanagra came under the control of Athens.
-[275]
+In 456 BC, the Tanagraeans participated in a battle between the Boeotians and the Athenians, were defeated, the city walls were destroyed, and Tanagra came under the control of Athens.
+[193]

-In Boeotia, only Tanagra and Thespiae survived to the Roman period.[276]
+In Boeotia, only Tanagra and Thespiae survived until the Roman era.
+[194]

 In 1275 BC, Teuthras, son of Pandion, the eighth king of Athens, fled from his brother-in-law Aegeus and emigrated to Boeotia, where he founded Thespiae.
 [195]

-The area was inhabited by the Boeotians, whose leader was a descendant of Itonus, the son of Boeotus, who had emigrated to Boeotia from Thessaly in 1325 BC.
-Two sons of Areilycus, the son of Itonus, Arcesilaus and Prothoenor, joined the expedition to Troy from Thespiae.
-[278]
+The Boeotians, whose leader was a descendant of Itonus, son of Boeotus, who emigrated from Thessaly to Boeotia in 1325 BC, participated in the expedition to Troy with two sons of Itonus' son Areilycus, Arcesilaus and Prothoenor, from Thespiae.
+[196]

 The Boeotians welcomed the Athenians, who had emigrated with Teuthras, as fellow residents, because they were in conflict with the Cadmeans of Thebes.
 However, this cohabitation later became a cause of conflict when the Boeotians replaced the Cadmeans as rulers of Thebes.
 Probably the Athenians outnumbered the Boeotians, and they were attacked by Thebes.
 [197]

-In 1250 BC, Pierus, son of Linus, son of Pierus, emigrated to Thespiae from Pieria in Macedonia.
-[280]
+In 1250 BC, Pierus, son of Linus, son of Pierus, emigrated from Pieria in Macedonia to Thespiae.
+[198]

 Pierus was the father of Oeagrus, the father of the famous poet Orpheus.
 [199]